 Vignelli's all-purpose toolkit features household names like Garamond, Bodoni, Helvetica, Univers, Futura, Caslon and Baskerville – between them spanning some three centuries of type design history.
 And few designers would disagree that all of the above are timeless, albeit well-worn classics.

 But sometimes something a little different is required of a display face for that extra punch.
 Sometimes the ubiquitous serifs of Times New Roman just don't quite cut it.
-And sometimes you come across the familiar challenge of needing something 'like Helvetica, but not Helvetica'.
 Whatever your needs, the following list of top fonts that often get overlooked should really come in handy...